bakerdonkey/pyBlinx/docs/notes.md

 ```
         struct header {
 0x0         u_int32         entry;          // chunk entry point
 0x4         void*           block;          // pointer to chunk block
-0x8        	float32[9]      world;          // coordnates of chunk in current context
+0x8         float32[9]      world;          // coordinates of chunk in current context
-0x44        chunk*          left;           // pointer to left child (inherets coordinates)
+0x44        node*           left;           // pointer to left child (inherits coordinates)
-0x48        chunk*          right;          // pointer to right child (same coordinate context)
+0x48        node*           right;          // pointer to right child (same coordinate context)
-        } chunk;
+        };
 ```

 ## Node types

 ### Pure
 Superclass as defined above.
-The block pointer is blank, but still has an entry, coordnates, and may have children
+The block pointer is blank, but still has an entry, coordinates, and may have children

 ### Chunks
 Subclass of __node__ that holds 3d model data.
 All chunks have a __header__ with a valid pointer to a __block__, which has pointers to the __vertex data__ and __triangle data__.
 Non-standard chunks (such as character models) may not contain all regions of data, but do have the same offsets.
 Pointers to `NULL` are empty.